Sources of Information

 Post Office Circular

 This was the publication which kept the staff at the sharp end informed about changes to the rules and procedures.
 Published fortnightly on average, for the period between about 1870 and 1970 it is an absolute go-to source for settling many questions about the date a new rate was introduced.
-Unfortunately it's usually only available in the British Postal Museum and Archive (BPMA).
+Unfortunately the full run is usually only available in The Postal Museum (TPM).

 Post Office Guide (British Postal Guide until 1880)

 This book outlining the postal regulations in force was published regularly for the use of the public (four times a year at first, later annually).
 It's an important way to check and search for rates, especially for the more obscure facilities, and as it gives a snapshot of the regulations at a point in time it makes it easier to get the general picture.
-It was sold at moderate cost and back copies are more readily available outside the BPMA, although they tend to be very popular when available for sale, like back copies of Wisden!
+It was sold at moderate cost and back copies are more readily available outside TPM, although they tend to be very popular when available for sale, like back copies of Wisden!
 A few dozen copies in the period 1856-1921 are available in PDF form from the downloads section.

 Postal Rates Leaflets